-Toronto is home to a fantastic national organization called BIPOC TV & Film.
-On February 16, 2022, I had the opportunity to interview their director, Kadon Douglas, on the organization and her role in it.
+In February 2022, I had the opportunity to interview the director of BIPOC TV & Film on the organization and her role in it.
 This article includes some background information and an exclusive Q&A with Douglas.

 The organization was launched in 2012 as the Indigenous and Creatives of Colour in TV & Film by Canadian writer and director, Nathalie Younglai, who wanted to establish a space for those feeling isolated by the lack of representation.
 This vision was supported by the founding Visioning Committee members.
 In 2018, the organization changed its name to BIPOC TV & Film in an attempt to further promote collective action and solidarity amongst all Black, Indigenous, and People of Colour (POC).